mborn1/pyoptex/docs/source/customization.rst

 of the random errors.

 .. note::
-    It is better to overestimate then underestimate the variance ratios.
+    It is better to overestimate than underestimate the variance ratios.

 However, a second solution originates from a Bayesian approach.
 The